althaf1088/IntElect/README.md

 ##########################################################
 #InElect v0.1                   			 #
-#NUS ISS MTech Basic Elective Recommendation System.     #
+#Basic Elective Recommendation System.     #
 This is a free software distributed under the GNU GPL.
 Feel free to redistribute.
 Mail us at getnpk[at]gmail[dot]com